apiato/apiato/docs/_docs/features/api-docs-generator.md

 <br />
 Every great API needs a great Documentation.

-APIATO make writing and generating documentations very easy with the `php artisan apiato:docs` command.
+Apiato make writing and generating documentations very easy with the `php artisan apiato:docs` command.

 <a name="requirements"></a>